 Organizations must place a high value on reigning in shadow IT and work closely with lines of business to mitigate their risk.
 Suggestions include:

-- Continuously monitor the network for shadow IT applications and systems.
+- Continuously monitor the network for applications and systems.

-- Conduct an audit, and ask your employees to come forward about shadow IT, promising that they will not face consequences for using shadow IT applications.
+- Conduct an audit, and ask your employees to come forward, promising that they will not face consequences for using shadow IT applications.

 - Create a system for ranking and prioritizing risk.
 Not all applications outside of IT control are equally threatening.